1871fotc/fotc/docs/stories/children.md

 - John Philip Gow was born on 1 January 1864 and died on 14 November 1864.
 - Margaret Kirk died in August 1865 three weeks after her birth.
 - Mary was born 14 June 1867 and died one week short of her first birthday.
-- James was born 23 March 1878 and died on the 19th of May the same year.
+- James was born 23 March 1878 and died on 19 May the same year.
-- James John, named for his siblings, was born on 19th March 1880 and died on 5 November 1882.
+- James John, named for his siblings, was born on 19 March 1880 and died on 5 November 1882.

 > Gone to the better land <br>
 > Asleep on Jesu's breast <br>